The best things to see and do in HampsteadGardens and green spaces, London's top walks, Shopping

 With nearly 800 acres of woods, meadow and heathland in Hampstead Heath, it is easy to imagine that you are in the countryside.
 From Hampstead Heath, head for the more manicured parkland of Kenwood House and watch the kite-flying on Parliament Hill.
 Then stroll across the Vale of Health to reach Golders Hill Park and the Hill Garden.

 Outdoor swimming in Hampstead’s ponds

-Hampstead Heath is well-known for its three swimming ponds (Men’s, Ladies’, Mixed) which have been popular with swimmers since Victorian times.
+Take a dip in one of Hampstead Heath’s three swimming ponds (Men’s, Ladies’, Mixed), which have been popular with swimmers since Victorian times.
 The Men’s and Ladies’ ponds are open year-round (over-eights only) and although chilly, have loyal visitors who are happy to swim alongside the ducks.

 Shopping in Hampstead

 Familiar brand names – Reiss, Nicole Farhi, Hobbs and Jigsaw – line Hampstead’s attractive high street.
 There’s also an excellent branch of Waterstone’s books and several very enticing delis and food stores.
 For antiques and shops with a quirkier feel, head off the high street and along pedestrianised Flask Walk.